Sajsi MC

-Ivana Rašić Trmčić (Ивана Рашић Трмчић, born on 12 October 1981), better known as Sajsi MC, is a Serbian rapper and songwriter.
+Ivana Rašić Trmčić (Ивана Рашић Трмчић, born on 12 October 1981), better known as Sajsi MC, is a Serbian rapper, singer and songwriter.
 Recognized as one of the most prominent female rappers in Serbia, her lyrics explore sexuality, feminism and other socio-political subjects.

 Early life

-Rašić was born in Belgrade on 12 October 1981 and grew up in the city's downtown municipality Vračar.
-Her father, Jovan Rašić, is a dentist who was also the founder and lead singer of the popular Yugoslavian jazz rock band Generacija 5.
-She has a younger sister Tijana, professionally known as Tijara, who often collaborates with Sajsi.
+Ivana Rašić was born in Belgrade on 12 October 1981 and grew up in Zaječar, where she lived until she was 19.
+Her father, Jovan Rašić, is a dentist and the founder and lead singer of the popular Yugoslavian jazz rock band Generacija 5.
+Her mother is from Obrenovac.
+Her younger sister Tijana, professionally known as Tijara, often collaborates with Sajsi.

-Sajsi MC stated that unlike her sister she did not show interest in music during childhood, but only during her university years that she started writing lyrics.
+Rašić stated that she did not show interest in music during childhood, unlike her sister, and she only started writing lyrics during her university years.

 Career

 Rašić debuted at a rap festival in the Belgrade night club Barutana in 2002.
 Initially, Sajsi MC was a collective, which existed between 2005 and 2009.
-The name of their act is Šatrovački for oral sex.
+The name of their act is Šatrovački slang for oral sex.
 In 2010, Sajsi pursued a solo career under the same stage name by releasing her album Daleko je Dizni under Multimedia Music.
 The following year, she saw widespread mainstream attention after she had released the song "Mama" featuring Damjan Eltech in May 2011.
-The made-up character of a "shallow and materialistic" high school girl named Tiffany, which was portrayed by Sajsi in the song, was negatively commented by musical critics on Radio Television of Serbia, failing to recognize the satire behind it.
+The fictional character of a "shallow and materialistic" high school girl named Tiffany, which Sajsi portrayed in the song, was negatively commented by musical critics on Radio Television of Serbia, failing to recognize the satire behind it.